Jeremiah Reeves: Background

+Arrest and trial

-Jeremiah Reeves was a 16-year-old respected senior in the segregated high school, a talented jazz drummer in a band.
-He was also working as a grocery delivery boy in Montgomery, Alabama when he was indicted in 1952 for the rape of a white woman.
+Jeremiah Reeves was a 16-year-old respected senior in the segregated Booker T. Washington High School, a talented jazz drummer in a band.
+He was also working as a grocery delivery boy in Montgomery, Alabama, when he was indicted in 1952 for the rape of a white woman.
 He was indicted, then quickly convicted at a two-day trial by an all-white jury that deliberated less than a half-hour; the judge imposed a death sentence.
-Members of the African-American community were outraged at the sentence, as they knew that not only were white men seldom prosecuted for rape of black women, but they never received the death sentence for such crimes.

 According to the memoir by Rev. Martin Luther King Jr., he spent much time on the Reeves case.
-Black people were outraged by the injustice of the sentence in the case.
+Black people were outraged by the severity the sentence in the case given the circumstances.
 Reeves retracted his confession, which was derived under duress.
-After his arrest, police strapped the terrified 16 year old Reeves to an electric chair and threatened to electrocute him unless he confessed to raping Mabel Ann Crowder as well as the reported rapes of white women that had occurred that summer.
-He denied for the rest of his life having had any relations with the white woman.
+Reeves said that after his arrest, police had strapped him to an electric chair and threatened to electrocute him unless he confessed to raping Mabel Ann Crowder as well as the reported rapes of white women that had occurred that summer.
+This alleged confession was ultimately not admitted in evidence.
+However, the prosecution did present testimony that Reeves, asked "Why did you do it?" by the victim, had allegedly replied, "I don't know", which they characterized as a confession.

+The National Association for the Advancement of Colored People (NAACP) provided funds to pay for Reeves' defense in an effort to protect the youth.

+Reeves later admitted to having previously had sex with Crowder, but said it had been consensual.
+Several witnesses testified against him.
+In addition, there was physical evidence that Mabel Crowder, who identified Reeves and accused him of beating and robbing her, had been assaulted.
+According to a witness at the scene and two doctors at the hospital, Crowder was visibly injured."A neighbor testified that the prosecutrix came to her house about 12:40 p. m. in a state of shock and hysteria; that she was badly bruised and bleeding and asked her to report the attack to the police.
+The testimony of two doctors who treated her that day tended to support her claim that she had been ravished.
+Reeves was arrested Monday November 10, 1952 at 2:10 p. m.
+On Wednesday morning, prosecutrix identified him at Montgomery police headquarters.
+On the trial a witness for the State testified that he saw defendant running along a street about two blocks from where prosecutrix lived; that he picked him up in his automobile a short time before 1 o'clock p. m. and carried him six or seven blocks."